boldt/WebCrypto.js/README.md

 # WebCrypto.js

-This is a (first draft of a) simple wrapper for the [Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/).
+WebCrypto.js is a simple JavaScript library for the [Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/).
-This wrapper does not use any polyfill, it uses the raw Web Cryptography API.
+This library does not use any polyfill, it uses the raw Web Cryptography API.

+This library just provided features, which are working in **all** supported browsers.

 **Hint: work is still in progress**